BlakeSRichardson/DS4002_CS3/README.md

 ## Hook & Rubric Documents

 ## Data
-Our data is from the Our World in Data which can be accessed through this [Link]([https://ourworldindata.org/grapher/daily-covid-cases-deaths-7-day-ra?tab=table])
+Our data is from the Our World in Data which can be accessed through this [Link](https://ourworldindata.org/grapher/daily-covid-cases-deaths-7-day-ra?tab=table).
+Also
 ## References
 The reference folder contains additional COVID-19 statistics, guidance on time-series modeling, effective pandemic response strategies, and information on confounding variables in pandemic measures.